 Dr. Young was a research associate at the Ohio State University, working with the Learning by Redesign program; an Executive Director of the Association for the Revitalization and Transformation of Education; an Executive Director and Director for Outreach of the Ohio Systemic Initiative – Discovery; the director of staff development.
 Dr. Young received her doctorate in Educational Administration from Teachers College – Columbia University; a Certification of City Superintendent from Wright State University, Dayton, Ohio; and an MEd in Curriculum and Supervision at Miami University in Ohio.

 Ms Zborovska provides support for Censeo Group research projects.
 She assists with data visualization, data reviews, research summaries and report preparation to ensure clear communication of evaluation findings to our clients.
-A recent graduate of The Ohio State University, Ms. Zborovska received a Bachelor of Science degree in Microbiology in 2016.
-She will continue her education at The Ohio State University in fall 2017 and is enrolled in the Master of Public Health (MPH) degree program.
+A recent graduate of The Ohio State University, Ms. Zborovska received a Bachelor of Science degree in Microbiology in 2016 and Master of Public Health (MPH) degree in 2019.

 Ms Holder’s expertise is in international development, integrated water resource management, capacity building, water diplomacy, climate change, water infrastructure, and international/transboundary water analytics for sustainable development.
 She has over 25 years of water resource and environment management experience, 18 of them focused on international development for inter-disciplinary and inter-sectoral crosscutting water-resources challenges with World Bank programs and operations.
 Ms Holder has participated in multi-disciplinary project teams in West Africa, Europe, Central Asia, and the Middle East; was a contributing author to the World Bank Flagship Report on the economics of water and sustainable water use in the Middle East, Iraq Country Water Resource Strategy; and managed the preparation of the World Bank publication Niger River Basin: A Vision for Sustainable Management.
 Ms Holder was an active member of the Board of Trustees for Kids of Kilimanjaro, a not for profit foundation that supported a school food program in school districts at the base of Mount Kilimanjaro.
 She holds a Master’s degree from the Johns Hopkins University in Water Resources / Hydrology / Geomorphology.